Health Insurance

 Step 6: How Do I Manage My Health Insurance When My Income Changes Mid-Year?

-When your income changes significantly mid-year, you should update your income estimate on HealthCare.gov within 30 days to adjust your advance Premium Tax Credit.
+A significant mid-year income change means you should update your income estimate on HealthCare.gov within 30 days to adjust your advance Premium Tax Credit.
 Failing to report income changes can result in either overpaying premiums or owing a large sum back to the IRS at tax time.

 Reporting Income Changes

-If your income drops below 138% of the FPL mid-year in an expansion state, you may become eligible for Medicaid and can transition off your Marketplace plan.
-If it rises above your earlier estimate, your advance credits will be reduced to avoid a repayment surprise.
+A drop below 138% of the FPL mid-year in an expansion state may make you eligible for Medicaid, allowing you to transition off your Marketplace plan.
+A rise above your earlier estimate will reduce your advance credits to avoid a repayment surprise.

 Managing Coverage Gaps

 Freelancers sometimes face periods without income, making premiums feel unaffordable.
-If your income drops to zero or near zero, do not simply stop paying premiums — contact your insurer and your state Medicaid office immediately.
+Rather than simply stopping payments, contact your insurer and your state Medicaid office immediately.
 A coverage gap of more than three months can create problems when you reapply later, even though the ACA eliminated the individual mandate penalty at the federal level.

 Freelancer reviewing monthly health insurance costs on a financial planning spreadsheet at a home office desk

-Understanding why insurance costs keep shifting is equally important.
+Understanding why insurance costs keep shifting is equally useful.
 Our article on why insurance premiums are exploding provides useful context on the broader market forces affecting your monthly costs.

 What to Watch Out For

-If your income lands below the poverty line in a state that has not expanded Medicaid, you fall into the “coverage gap” — you earn too little for Marketplace subsidies (which start at 100% FPL) but too much for that state’s Medicaid.
-This is a known policy failure.
-If you live in a non-expansion state and your income is very low, contact your state’s Department of Insurance or a Navigator for guidance on limited options.
+Landing below the poverty line in a state that has not expanded Medicaid puts you in the “coverage gap“, earning too little for Marketplace subsidies (which start at 100% FPL) but too much for that state’s Medicaid.
+This is a known policy failure with no clean solution.
+Residents of non-expansion states with very low incomes should contact their state’s Department of Insurance or a Navigator for guidance on limited options.

 Did You Know?

-If you are also thinking about protecting your family’s financial future as a freelancer, it is worth reviewing options like the best term life insurance companies alongside your health coverage decisions.
+Freelancers thinking about protecting their family’s financial future should also review options like the best term life insurance companies alongside their health coverage decisions.

 Frequently Asked Questions